astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 * Adjusting your Worker Termination Grace Period (Celery only)
 * Adding Extra Capacity (Kubernetes or KubernetesPodOperator only)

-## Scale the Scheduler and Webserver
+## Scale your Deployment's Scheduler and Webserver

 If the Gantt Chart in the Airflow UI shows delays in task scheduling, or if you receive an [Airflow Alert](/docs/cloud/stable/customize-airflow/airflow-alerts/) indicating that your Scheduler is low on resources, it's probably time to scale up your Scheduler.